AndreyTeets/DotNetDBTools/README.md

 + SQLite ((minimal required - 3.26.0, latest tested - 3.39.2)

 # State of development
-+ MSSQL - definition (as c# only) and generation of "Tables,Views,Indexes,Triggers,UserDefinedTypes" without specific for this DBMS advanced properties, deployment functionality without dependencies analysis so deploy order for views may be invalid, database analysis using just a few example checks.
++ MSSQL - definition (as c# only) and generation of "Tables,Views,Indexes,Triggers,UserDefinedTypes" without specific for this DBMS advanced properties, deployment functionality without dependencies analysis so deploy order for views or some cases with CK/Triggers dependencies recreation may be invalid, database analysis using just a few example checks.
-+ MySQL - definition (as c# only) and generation of "Tables,Views,Indexes,Triggers" without specific for this DBMS advanced properties, deployment functionality without dependencies analysis so deploy order for views may be invalid, database analysis using just a few example checks.
++ MySQL - definition (as c# only) and generation of "Tables,Views,Indexes,Triggers" without specific for this DBMS advanced properties, deployment functionality without dependencies analysis so deploy order for views or some cases with CK/Triggers dependencies recreation may be invalid, database analysis using just a few example checks.
 + PostgreSQL - definition (as c# and as sql) and generation of "Tables,Views,Indexes,Triggers,Sequences,Types,Functions,Procedures" with only some of the specific for this DBMS advanced properties, deployment functionality without some complex dependencies scenarios like recursive dependencies, database analysis using just a few example checks.
 + SQLite - definition (as c# and as sql) and generation of "Tables,Views,Indexes,Triggers", full deployment functionality, database analysis using just a few example checks.
 + Agnostic - definition (as c#) for "Tables,Views,Indexes,Triggers" and it's deployment functionality to all the above DBMS according with corresponding development state of the specific DBMS above.